Energy in Egypt: Natural gas

-The discovery of the Zohr gas field in 2015 marked a major milestone in Egypt’s energy sector.
+The discovery of the Zohr gas field in 2015 marked a major milestone in Egypt's energy sector.
 Located 190 km north of Port Said in the Shorouk Block, Zohr was discovered by the Italian oil giant Eni, holding an estimated 30 trillion cubic feet of natural gas across 100 square kilometers.
 Development of Zohr progressed at record speed, with production beginning in December 2017, making it one of the fastest deepwater gas field developments in history.
-By August 2019, Zohr’s output reached 2.7 billion cubic feet per day, significantly boosting Egypt’s energy independence.
+By August 2019, Zohr's output reached 2.7 billion cubic feet per day, significantly boosting Egypt's energy independence.

-Despite these successes, Egypt’s gas sector encountered challenges in the 2020s, as technical issues at Zohr led to production declines, impacting domestic supply.
+Despite these successes, Egypt's gas sector encountered challenges in the 2020s, as technical issues at Zohr led to production declines, impacting domestic supply.
 To mitigate the shortfall, Egypt secured agreements with Cyprus to import gas from the Cronos and Aphrodite fields, routing it to liquefaction plants in Idku and Damietta for re-export to Europe.

 In February 2025, Egypt signed a $3 billion LNG deal with Shell and TotalEnergies for 60 cargoes of LNG, securing critical energy supplies for both domestic consumption and export markets.
-Meanwhile, Egypt has embarked on efforts to revitalize Zohr’s production, with plans to drill new wells and boost output by 220 million cubic feet per day.
+Meanwhile, Egypt has embarked on efforts to revitalize Zohr's production, with plans to drill new wells and boost output by 220 million cubic feet per day.
 A significant purchase of LNG was reported to be imminent in June 2025, with analysts noting the implications for Egypt's reliance on imports as opposed to its own LNG production.

+In January 2026, Israel and Egypt signed a multibillion-dollar expansion of their existing natural gas agreements, aimed at strengthening regional energy cooperation and securing supply lines to the Mediterranean.
+The agreement facilitates a significant increase in gas flow from Israel's Leviathan and Tamar offshore fields to Egyptian liquefaction plants in Idku and Damietta.
+This expansion is specifically designed to boost natural gas exports to European markets as part of a broader strategy to reduce Europe's reliance on Russian energy.

-Egypt’s long-term strategy continues to focus on maximizing natural gas exports while ensuring stable domestic supply, with ongoing exploration efforts and new investments aimed at reinforcing its position as a regional energy hub.
+Egypt's long-term strategy continues to focus on maximizing natural gas exports while ensuring stable domestic supply, with ongoing exploration efforts and new investments aimed at reinforcing its position as a regional energy hub.